liuchang5454/recipe-with-state/README.md

 - You can add new recipe by clicking "New Recipe" link on navbar, new recipe form is hidden by default
 - You can delete recipe card
 - Praticed with concepts of State, Props and PropTypes.

+- Both RecipeApp and RecipeInput components have state?